bnebeker/data_challenge/README.md

 brett.nebeker@gobrightside.com to let me know it's ready to be reviewed.
 You can use this same email address if you have any questions.

-**NOTE: the immediate need for our team is more data visualization work (building out core company dashboards, in an effort to limit our future ad-hoc requests).
-Therefore, it would be beneficial for you to focus more of your energy on the early stages of the data science flow (cleaning, EDA, etc), and less time on the modeling.**
+NOTE: if you are applying for the data science analyst position, the focus initially is more data analytics/visualization work.
+Therefore, it would be beneficial for you to focus more of your energy on the early stages of the data science flow (cleaning, EDA, etc), and less time on the modeling.

 Have fun!